 Bringing big ideas to life

-Another key part of Project 2020 is its external competition to design prototypes of the 2020 house type range – which would meet the needs, requirements and lifestyles of our future customers.
-The winning prototypes would need to be distinctive, aspirational, innovative, pragmatic, cost effective, land effective, capable of high-quality mass production and whose designs would appeal to future customers.
+Another key part of Project 2020 is its external competition to design prototypes of the 2020 house type range to meet the needs, requirements and lifestyles of our future customers.
+The winning entries need to be, innovative, pragmatic, cost effective, land effective and capable of high-quality mass production.